Bear Crawl

 Losing hip position during the Bear Crawl shifts the loading pattern away from your Core and can compress your lower back.
 Stay planted and let your Core do the work.

-Moving same side limbs together.
+Moving same side limbs together instead of opposite.

 During any pressing movement like the Bear Crawl, this mistake reduces how effectively your Core can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Core driving the movement, something is off.